 Where a clearing member delivers securities, including cross-border delivery, the securities are held in accounts in the name of LCH at the relevant (I)CSD or custodian, under a deed of charge in favour of LCH, and in some cases through the sub-custody arrangements of an (I)CSD.
-LCH takes legal opinions in relation to the jurisdictions in which collateral assets and their issuers are located, and on the enforceability of the LCH Rulebook on a 2-3 year cycle, unless there is a change that requires additional legal advice in the intervening period.
+LCH takes legal opinions in relation to the jurisdictions in which collateral assets and their issuers are located, and on the enforceability of the LCH Rulebook regularly, unless there is a change that requires additional legal advice in the intervening period.
 LCH holds non-cash collateral in accounts in its name at CSDs to enable it to access such collateral in a timely manner.